What Is a Network Firewall?

 A web application firewall operates at a different level than a network firewall, examining incoming traffic for Open Systems Interconnection (OSI) Layer 5 to 7 protocols.
 Layer 5, the session layer, provides the mechanism for opening, closing and managing sessions between end-user application processes.
 Layer 6 is responsible for the delivery and formatting of information to the application layer for further processing or display.
 And Layer 7 allows the user to interact directly with the software application.

-Web application firewalls add an extra layer of protection by inspecting and ensuing the integrity of all web and application-based traffic.
-They offer advantages because they examine more than just the network address and port number of incoming traffic and go deeper to assess threats coming from application protocols (like HTTP and FTP).
+Web application firewalls create an additional layer of protection by inspecting and ensuing the integrity of all web and application-based traffic.
+Firewall solutions like this offer advantages because they examine more than just the network address and port number of incoming traffic and go deeper to assess threats coming from application protocols (like HTTP and FTP).
 They also have logging capabilities, which prove invaluable to security teams investigating security incidents.

 Unified Threat Management Firewall